 A monophthong, from the Latin mono, for one, and phthong, for sound, is a vowel that makes one pure sound.
 My name, Amy, has a pure long a sound at the beginning and the long e sound at the end.

 Most vowels are like this.

-But some words have a diphthong, where a second vowel creeps in like coin, oil, or loud.
-The vowel sounds aren’t singular, even though they don’t have two complete, distinct sounds.
+But some words have a diphthong, where a second vowel creeps in.
+Like coin, oil, or loud.
+The vowel sounds aren’t singular, even though they don’t really have two complete, distinct sounds.

 So two vowels next to each other might be a digraph, as in steak.
 The two might be a digraph, as in boys.
 Or they might be two monophthongs hanging out next to each other, as in radio, triage, or violin.

 But here’s an even crazier thing: the 44 sounds in English have a full 250 or so different ways of writing those sounds!

 Think about it — the long a sound can be spelled many different ways:

 * digraph ai as in train

 * digraph ay as in play